BrandenOlson/CSCI5229Assignments/HW3/README.md

 Disclaimer
 ----------
-Yes, I realize that there are no such thing as Google-colored catuses, and no, I do NOT know if there are actually cactuses in Egypt.
+Yes, I realize that there are no such thing as Google-colored pyramids, and no, I do NOT know if there are actually cactuses in Egypt.